xenomeno/Short-Corridor/README.md

  V(0) = -1 + p * V(0) + (1 - p) * V(1)

- since going LEFT leaves in the same start state and going RIGHT leads us to the next state(the reversed one).
-After rearrangement V(0) will be a function of V(0) using p.
+ since going LEFT leaves us in the same start state and going RIGHT leads us to the next state(the reversed one).
+After rearrangement V(0) will be a function of V(1) using p.
 In similar fashion:

  V(1) = -1 + p * V(2) + (1 - p) * V(0)